max-github-mjhodgson-com/hass-appdaemon/README.md

 The app utilises an input_boolean in Home Assistant, which can turn off alerts for person detection.
 Useful for people working in the area of a camera and being flooded with alerts.

-## Mobile App Events

-This listens to events from the Home Assistant Mobile App.
-Mainly events like pressing a button on a notification.
-This will then execute the required response through a linked app, such as calling the garage app to close the garage door.

 ## House Mode

 This controls the mode that the house is currently in.
 This is based on an input_select in Home Assistant, the modes are Home, Out (for a short time), Away (for a long time), Sleep, Pre-Arrival, Scheduled arrival, Just Arrived, Just Left and Pre-Departure.
 It will change modes when people enter or leave, or other modes timeout.
 It will also run automations based on the current mode.